|random picture, but makes me smile.|

 When I got to Port Elizabeth, not a nice city indeed, I went to a cafe to work.
 But I got overcharged there.
 Then the manager accused me of lying.
 And she started screaming at me.
 I was not happy and I argued back.
 Another manager came out and assured me later they made the mistake.

 But it left me with a bad feeling.
 I just wasn't happy I was being accused, without them having questions first.

 When I got back to the hostel in Port Elizabeth, at 03:00A, a strange guy was walking around in my room naked and started screaming.
 I told him to go to bed, and he said, "What did you say?"

 I thought if this guy is this clueless, I'm not answering again.

 He woke me up at 06:00A, and I realized I didn't sleep well that day.
 I was not having a good day.

 The next day, I had good news followed by more bad news.
 I checked my email, and there was some good news too.
 The Court of Appeal accepted my reply.
 Phew!
 That was a big load off my chest.
 Thank God (literally).

 Then, I received a text from my host while boarding my flight that he wasn't going to host me in JoeBerg.
 I was going there just to see him and his family.

-I wasn't in a good mood, but I was grateful that the Court of Appeal accepted my brief.
+I wasn't in a good mood about the message, but I was grateful that the Court of Appeal accepted my brief.